terracenter/gentoo_install/README.md

 ### Updating the Portage tree

-Then update the snapshot with the latest version of the repos:
+Then update the snapshot with the latest version of the repository:

 ```shell
 emerge --sync